When To Start With Spectral Analysis

 During childhood and early adulthood, genetics are still stabilizing.

-Your Root Colors in skin, hair, and eyes are already present, but features aren’t yet settled: pigmentation deepens, contrast develops, bone structure defines, and hormonal shifts subtly influence all your features.
+Your Root Spectrals in skin, hair, and eyes are already present, but features aren’t yet settled: pigmentation deepens, contrast develops, bone structure defines, and hormonal shifts subtly influence all your features.

 For children, there are two different age groups and regions.